XinyiWang-Jessica/log-streaming-analytics/README.md

 These intermediate DataFrame outputs can then be combined together to perform further exploratory data analysis.
 By saving the intermediate outputs, it becomes possible to reuse the aggregated data without reprocessing the entire streaming dataset, thus improving efficiency and reducing computational overhead.

 The NASA_log_analysis notebook is an example of the EDA on real-world production log data from NASA.
-The dataset is available on the website
+The dataset is available on the website:
 [NASA HTTP](https://ita.ee.lbl.gov/html/contrib/NASA-HTTP.html)

 ## Data Storage
 The transformed data is then converted into the Parquet file format and stored in HDFS.

-# Codes
+# Files
 The following scripts in this repository are used to establish the scalable streaming pipeline, ingest and transform the log data, and load it to HDFS:

 1. `producer.py` - script to read & inject data into a Kafka topic line by line